leanderdulac/brand/README.md

   White: #ffffff

   ## Fonts
-  Uni Neue font is private, so it has to be requested.
+  Uni Neue font is private, so it has to be [requested to the design team](https://github.com/pagarme/design)

   Muli is open source.
 It's available in this repo and also at: https://fonts.google.com/specimen/Muli